JOC is coming down frequently

 - We recommend (to begin with) setting Xmx and MaxPermSize to the following

 - Additionally, it is recommend to set up alerts using our alerting functionality to send you an email when permgen usage grows above 65% and 80% usage levels (see our documentation on alerts and the metric you want alerts on is

 vm.memory.non-heap.usagewith thresholds of 0.65 (after 15 min) and 0.8 (after 5 min) respectively.
 The 0.65 alert should let you know that an issue may be approaching and can be used as a canary.
 The 0.8 alert is indication that you need to set OC into ‘prepare for shutdown’ mode (if you have any cluster operations in progress) and do a safe restart.
 If you have repeated need to restart due to permgen that would indicate that your system scale is such that permgen would need to be increased to 512m.
 A permgen requirement above 512m is indicative of some other usage, so if you end up needing to go past 512m for OC then you should definitely open a support ticket so that we can investigate what might be causing such a large permgen usage.

 - We also recommend setting up alerts using our alerting functionality to watch for overall heap usage.
 That would be

 vm.memory.heap.usageover 0.85 for more than 5 minutes (as if GC cannot clear it below 0.85 within 5 minutes then there is certainly a shortage of heap memory allocated to operations center.
-Unless you have 100’s of slaves/client masters I would consider it normal to have heap memory allocation up as far as 4096m.
+Unless you have 100’s of agents/client masters I would consider it normal to have heap memory allocation up as far as 4096m.
 I would not increase it by more than 512-1024m at a time.
-If you have several 100’s of shared slaves (or slaves connected by a shared cloud) and 100’s of client masters then larger heaps could be required.
+If you have several 100’s of shared agents (or agents connected by a shared cloud) and 100’s of client masters then larger heaps could be required.